 Cooperative Education (Co-op)

 Cooperative Education is a nationally-recognized educational program that combines paid employment with on-campus studies, focusing around the co-op seminar.
 The work experience is related to the student's academic concentration or career goals.
-You can also reference the College's Web page for the CASL Co-op with a web address of http://www.casl.umd.umich.edu/casl-coop/
+Please reference the College's Web page for the CASL Co-op.

 Both part-time and full-time positions are available.
 Co-op students have the added benefit of earning money to help meet college expenses.
 The average wage of CASL co-op students in 1994 was $8.21/hour.
 Other benefits of co-op to the student are: gaining practical, on-the-job experience; developing confidence, responsibility, and maturity; learning work-life and human relations skills; gaining career focus and professional contacts; testing applications of academic theory.

 Co-op students earn 1-3 credits toward graduation per semester on a co-op assignment, and work at least two semesters.
 Up to 10 credit hours (including the co-op seminar) may be applied toward graduation credit.
 Information regarding the CASL Co-op Program may be obtained by contacting Patricia Martin at (313) 593-5188.

 CASL offers non-paying, off-campus educational opportunities for academic credit in a number of disciplines.
 The Economics Internship, which appears in the course schedule as ECON 398, offers students field experiences with businesses, non-profit organizations and government agencies.
 The placement allows students to get hands-on experience applying the tools of economic analysis to specific job and project assignments.
 Student interns spend either 8 or 16 hours per week in unpaid work at their placement site, for which they earn either 3 or 6 academic credits.
 Only three credit hours may be used to satisfy the concentration requirements in economics.
 All interns are assigned to an economics faculty advisor.